-This beautiful new addition to Vermilion's park system overlooks the Vermilion River under the historic water tower on West River Road in Harbour Town.
+This beautiful Vermilion park overlooks the Vermilion River under the historic water tower on West River Road in Harbour Town.
 This award winning park features flowering trees, plantings, benches, picnic tables and breathtaking views of the river.
 The site also features an historical marker plaque highlighting Vermilion's railroad history.

 Featuring one of the most beautiful beaches along Lake Erie, this private park is open to the public.
-A family car pass is offered on Tuesdays and Thursdays for $30 and daily room rentals are available above the Stand June 10 through Labor Day.
+A family car pass can be purchased and daily room rentals are available above the Stand.
 Historic Linwood Park features great picnic areas, basketball and volleyball courts, tennis, shuffleboard and an ice cream stand.
 Historic cottage rentals are also available.
 Located at 4920 Liberty Avenue.
-For more information call (440) 967-4237.

 Old Woman Creek National Estuarine Research Reserve, a National Estuarine Research Reserve, is located just west of Vermilion on the south-central shore of Lake Erie.
 Old Woman Creek is one of Ohio’s few remaining examples of a natural estuary.
 As a transition zone between land and water, the site contains a variety of habitats including marshes and swamps, upland forests, open waters of the estuary, tributary streams, barrier beach and near shore Lake Erie.
 The Reserve supports a diverse and important assemblage of native plants and animals representative of freshwater estuaries.
 Old Woman Creek estuary is of particular regional and national significance because it is the only National Estuarine Research Reserve on the Great Lakes and the only freshwater estuary in the National System.
 The Visitor/Research Center overlooks the eastern shore of the estuary.
 The Center also provides laboratories for ecological research and serves as a focal point for public visitation and educational programs.